aljc/aljc.github.io/notes/pinterest-case-study.md

   Your browser does not support the video tag.
 </video>

 The final experience was an immersive, personalized style-insights page for every user.
 It quickly became a top-performing notification.
 But for me, the lasting takeaway was the working model: product and research moving at different speeds but along a shared loop.
-It’s a pattern I’ve continued to use in early-stage AI product discovery.
+It’s an operating pattern I’ve continued to use for early-stage AI product discovery.

 <div style="clear: both;"></div>